logicmonitor/logicmonitor-api-mcp/README.md

 # LogicMonitor MCP Server

+> **⚠️ Community Project Disclaimer**
+>
+> This is an open-source community project and is **not officially supported by LogicMonitor**.
+While hosted in the LogicMonitor github organization, support is provided on an "as-is" basis through GitHub issues and community contributions.
+For questions, bug reports, or feature requests, please open an issue on this repository.

 A Model Context Protocol (MCP) server that provides secure access to the LogicMonitor API, enabling AI assistants to manage monitoring infrastructure through natural language commands.

 ## Features